heroku/mcp-remote-auth-proxy/README.md

 ### Identity Provider OAuth Client

-Generate a new static OAuth client for the Identity provider.
+Generate a new static OAuth client for the identity provider.
 This client's redirect URI origin must match the [Auth Proxy Base URL](#auth-proxy-base-url) (`BASE_URL`) origin.

-> Each identity provider has its own process/interface to create OAuth clients.
-Please see their documentation for instructions.
+> Each identity provider has its own process and interface to create OAuth clients.
+See their documentation for instructions.

-Once created, set the client ID, secret, Identity Provider URL, and OAuth scope to be granted with config vars:
+After creating it, set the client ID, secret, Identity Provider URL, and OAuth scope to be granted with config vars:

 ```bash
 heroku config:set \